-Chapter 4 presents a separate roadmap for each of the elemental technologies.
-Table 4.9 shows a summary of these roadmaps, focusing on the most representative of each field.
+Chapter 4 presents a separate roadmap for each of the key technologies.
+Table 4.9 summarizes these roadmaps, focusing on the most representative of each field.
 It also shows the estimated timing of the three scenarios shown in Chapter 3.